raghunathreddymustur/DesignPatterns/src/com/company/problems/readme.md

 1. Ask how system determines something
 2. Ask what are conditions does system needs to fulfill certain objective
 3. Ask what system does for negative use cases
+4. What different ways user can do something
+5. Will something vary based on something else
+6. Ask for possible concurrent requests

 ### Scope the Requirements
 1. scope the requirements by gathering from interviewer